Kingxukai/linux/Documentation/core-api/genericirq.rst

 EOI Edge IRQ flow handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-handle_edge_eoi_irq provides an abnomination of the edge handler which is solely used to tame a badly wreckaged irq controller on powerpc/cell.
+handle_edge_eoi_irq provides an abnomination of the woke edge handler which is solely used to tame a badly wreckaged irq controller on powerpc/cell.